 You’re also going to need either a millivolt or an electronic ignition.
 Millivolt ignitions make use of a pilot light with a constant stream of gas so that the ignition will always be ready to fire up.
 An electric ignition sparks the burners on in the same way a gas grill would.
 There is no gas leak risk with an electric ignition, and it uses far less fuel as well.

-Some gas pool heaters are designed to be “Low NOx,” which means that they release minimal emissions, and, therefore, are more efficient than non-Low NOx heaters.
+Most gas pool heaters are designed to be “Low Nitric oxide (NOx),” which means that they release minimal emissions, and, therefore, are more efficient than non-Low NOx heaters.
 This also helps heat your pool faster.
 California and Texas legally require Low NOx pool heaters.

 Other features that some gas pool heaters have include dual thermostats, one for a pool and another for a spa, and a wind-resistant design or forced draft system to prevent problematic weather from affecting the heating process for your pool.